Flashing your own coreboot-version and Payload onto your device is do-able, but requires some hardware preparation and ignorance in warning messages.

 HP Pavillion 14 (Butterfly) - CPU+PCH firmware ROM is on the bottom near the SD card slot and is 8MB.
 The EC firmware ROM is next to the EC, which is on the top side to the right of where the touchpad sits.
 The EC firmware ROM is 512KB.

-Chromebook Pixel (Link) - CPU+PCH firmware ROM next to min-displayport connector.
-The EC firmware ROM is embedded in the EC itself and can only be access thru the mainboard debug port.
+Chromebook Pixel (Link) - CPU+PCH firmware ROM next to mini-displayport connector.
+The EC firmware ROM is embedded in the EC itself and can only be accessed through the mainboard debug port.
 CPU+PCH firmware ROM is 8MB.

-Ok, you fucked things up, but on the other hand this will give you the oppotunity to learn external chip-programming, so cheer-up.
+Ok, you got your Chromebook into a messed up state somehow, but on the other hand this will give you the opportunity to learn external chip-programming, so cheer-up.
 First you will need to locate the SPI-Chip.
 If you done that you will need an external flashrom programmer (for example the open-hardware tool Bus Pirate).
 At the moment ask at the coreboot/flashrom mailing list for further details.